-What you must pay when Services that are covered for you you get these services clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.
-Personal Emergency Response System (PERS) Wearable medical alert system device that provides 24/7 There is no coinsurance, monitoring in most locations that receive cell service. copayment, or deductible Members do not need to have their own cell service to use this for this benefit. benefit.
-Physician/Practitioner services, including doctor's office visits In-Network: Covered services include: Medically necessary medical care or surgery services \$0 for each Medicarefurnished in a physician's office, certified ambulatory covered primary care doctor visit. surgical center, hospital outpatient department, or any other location \$0 for each Medicare- Consultation, diagnosis, and treatment by a specialist covered specialist visit.
-Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: Primary Care Out-of-Network: Physician and specialist services You have the option of getting these services through \$0 for each Medicarean in-person visit or by telehealth.
-If you choose to get covered primary care one of these services by telehealth, you must use a doctor visit. network provider who offers the service by telehealth Some telehealth services including consultation, \$0 for each Medicarediagnosis, and treatment by a physician or practitioner, covered specialist visit. for patients in certain rural areas or other places approved by Medicare There is no coinsurance, Telehealth services for monthly end-stage renal diseasecopayment, or deductible related visits for home dialysis members in a hospitalfor this benefit. based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home There is a limit to how Telehealth services to diagnose, evaluate, or treat much our plan will pay for symptoms of a stroke, regardless of your location Out-of-Network services.
+What you must pay when you get Services that are covered for you these services (continued) doctor orders it to see if you need medical treatment Certain telehealth services, including: Out-of-Network: Primary Care Physician and specialist services You have the option of getting \$0 for each these services through an in-person Medicare-covered visit or by telehealth.
+If you choose primary care to get one of these services by doctor visit. telehealth, you must use a network provider who offers the service by telehealth Some telehealth services including \$0 for each consultation, diagnosis, and treatment Medicare-covered by a physician or practitioner, for specialist visit. patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-There is no stage renal disease-related visits for coinsurance, home dialysis members in a hospitalcopayment, or based or critical access hospital-based deductible for this renal dialysis center, renal dialysis benefit. facility, or the member's home

-What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits For more information see (continued) Point-of-Service section in this Benefits chart.
-Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location • Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record • Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+What you must pay when you get Services that are covered for you these services (continued) Telehealth services to diagnose, There is a limit to evaluate, or treat symptoms of a how much our stroke, regardless of your location plan will pay for Telehealth services for members with Out-of-Network a substance use disorder or coservices. occurring mental health disorder, regardless of their location For more Telehealth services for diagnosis, information see evaluation, and treatment of mental Point-of-Service health disorders if: section in this You have an in-person visit within 6 Benefits chart. months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers

+- Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery

+Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)